 - Add flour and yeast from the Delallo Pizza Kit to a large mixing bowl and add 1 ¼ cup lukewarm water.
 Stir together with a fork until lose dough starts to form.

-- Knead for 3 minutes then place in a clean, oiled bowl (using 1 tbsp olive oil) and tightly cover with plastic wrap.
+- Knead for 3 minutes then place in a clean, oiled bowl (using 1 tablespoon olive oil) and tightly cover with plastic wrap.
 Let rise in a warm area for 45 minutes or until the dough has tripled in size.

 - Preheat oven to 450F degrees.

-- Meanwhile, use the remaining 1 tbsp of olive oil to grease a half-sized baking sheet (also known as a regular cookie sheet).
+- Meanwhile, use the remaining 1 tablespoon of olive oil to grease a half-sized baking sheet (also known as a regular cookie sheet).
 Add dough and stretch it from end to end and corner to corner.

 - Add sauce to the middle of the pizza, leaving room for a thin crust around the edges.
 Cover the whole pizza with low moisture mozzarella.